-MTN Group's sustainability team is responsible for coordinating and managing all direct and indirect activities that influence policy on climate change, and works closely with the Technology team on matters related to energy use.
-The team takes the responsibility of coordinating engagement activities around climate change across business units and geographies to ensure that we have a common approach that is consistent with MTN's sustainability (including climate change) imperative.
+MTN Group's Regulatory and Corporate Affairs including the Sustainability team is responsible for coordinating and managing all direct and indirect activities that influence policy on climate change, and works closely with the Technology team on matters related to energy use.
+The team takes the responsibility of coordinating engagement activities around climate change across business units and geographies to ensure that we have a common approach that is consistent with MTN's sustainability (including climate change) imperatives.
 The Group's Base Station and Networks Toolkit also sets out more environmental matters for consideration in network infrastructure implementation.